peterkhe1999/CheatSheet/OSCP/README.md

 sekurlsa::tickets
 ```

-Mimikatz can also export tickets to the hard drive and import tickets into LSASS.

 Microsoft provides the AD role Active Directory Certificate Services (AD CS) to implement a PKI, which exchanges digital certificates between authenticated users and trusted resources.

 If a server is installed as a Certification Authority (CA), it can issue and revoke digital certificates (and much more).